We all know that babies need naps – so why then are they so ridiculously resistant to taking them?

 I recall watching age inappropriate shows such as The Affair (there’s a LOT of sex) and True Blood (there’s a LOT of violence, and sex) and wondering whether she was subconsciously taking all this in and I was inadvertently scarring her for life.

 It was a similar story at bedtime at first, though after just a few weeks she was nodding off quite happily in her own bed at night.
 My second child was another matter entirely – rubbish naps and rubbish nighttime sleep for months and months.

 I did as all worried first-timers do and turned to my on-again off-again friend Google for answers.
 We have a troubled relationship, me and Google.
 On the one hand he provides me with a plethora of information at just a few swipes of my finger.

-On the other hand he provides me with a multitude of bullshit, internet threads full of judgement and vile statements from trolls, and conflicting information that leaves me more confused than when I started out.
+On the other hand he provides me with a multitude of BS, internet threads full of judgement and vile statements from trolls, and conflicting information that leaves me more confused than when I started out.